Deeksha-Mane/Synchro/BUFFER_LOGIC_FIX.md

-# Buffer Logic Fix - Scheduling Issue Resolution
+# Buffer Logic Fix - Scheduling Issue Resolution.

 ## Problem Identified
 The scheduling system was processing cars from buffers **before** the buffer lines were full, violating the core business rule that states: